MANAGING MISBEHAVIOUR WITH TRIPLE P

 When it comes to managing misbehaviour, I have found that reward charts can be a great tool and even a bargaining chip for toddlers.
 Madi loves seeing a gold star sticker going up next to her name for positive behaviour, and I really love rewarding her for being a good girl.
 However she also knows that there are consequences for her crack-a-spats which can include time out, quiet time and if I’m lucky, an involuntary nap from crying too much.

-ver time and since becoming a personal trainer, my patience with incompetence has really improved and seeing as it is unacceptable for me to get frustrated with a client for not being able to following my clear and calm instructions, I have carried that over into the home.
+Ever since becoming a personal trainer, my patience with incompetence has really improved and seeing as it is unacceptable for me to get frustrated with a client for not being able to following my clear and calm instructions, I have carried that over into the home.
 Yes, I wish that I was naturally patient however I am stubborn and like things done right, so learning a sense of patience has most definitely lead me to be calmer when it comes to challenging moments.

 If you haven’t logged onto Triple P already and you’re having a challenging time with your child as they start to stand their ground, I most definitely recommend giving yourself a bit of ‘parenting development’ time to look around the Triple P website and Facebook page and get help where you need it!
 Thank you to Triple P and the QLD Government for putting together such a helpful guide for us parents who need a little bit of extra help when it comes to the development of our children!
 The program is available online through this link, in person through either seminars in your local area or 1 on 1.